Words by Joe Rogers

 Monsieur Coquand identified no less than three different types of chalk soil in Cognac.
-The finest being the Campanian, found on the slopes of hills in the region’s centre; the more tightly packed Santonian found slightly further out; and remainder being the Cognacian chalk on which the town of Cognac itself is built.
+The finest being the Campanian, found on the sloping hills in the region’s centre; the more tightly packed Santonian found slightly further out; and the Cognacian chalk on which the town of Cognac itself is built.
 They were all formed in the Late Cretaceous period, some 66-to-145 million-years-ago.
 During this relative warm spell for planet Earth, inland seas swarmed with microscopic life built around calcium carbonate skeletons – little oysters and ammonites, mostly.
-Over the subsequent millennia their remains formed chalk deposits under Champagne, Jerez, and parts of southern England that would go on to literally form the foundation of these region’s wines.
-The six Cognac terroirs radiate out from a core of particularly pure Cretacean chalk.
-Without it, Cognac would likely not exist.
+As the millennia passed their remains formed chalk deposits under Champagne, Jerez, and parts of southern England that would go on to form the foundation of these region’s wines.
+The six terroirs of Cognac radiate out from a core of particularly pure Cretacean chalk – without it, cognac would not exist.

-The top cru of Cognac, known for its rolling hills and crumbly chalk soil – aka the perfect conditions for producing acidic white wines from which the best eau-de-vie are made.
-Ironically, Grande Champagne is actually smaller in area than the neighbouring Petite Champagne though it is much more densely planted, with almost all of the arable land filled with vines for Cognac production.
-Eaux-de-vie from Grande Champagne are the most highly prized by blenders, showing great aroma, elegance, and long-aging potential.
+The top cru of Cognac is known for its rolling hills and crumbly chalk soil – the perfect conditions for producing acidic white wines from which the best eau-de-vie is made.
+Ironically, Grande Champagne is actually smaller in area than the neighbouring Petite Champagne though it is much more densely planted, with almost all of the arable land filled with vines for cognac production.
+Eau-de-vie from Grande Champagne are highly prized by blenders, showing great aroma, elegance, and long-aging potential.

 By far the smallest of the crus in terms of area, Borderies is defined by a mix of clay and limestone known as groies.
 Its eau-de-vie is thought to mature a little faster than its counterparts from the Champagnes, which makes it a gift for blenders.
 By including a little nutty and intense Borderies in their blends, a cellar master can provide a sense of body and structure.

 Across the bois, vines are sparse and planted in small pockets among the pastures and other farmland.
-The Fins Bois, literally ‘fine woods’ covers many different soil types including clay, stone, and a few patches of the superior chalk soils found closer to Cognac itself.
-While most of the light Fins Boise eau-de-vie is used to provide length and fruitiness to blends, some of the spirit which originates from the chalky areas shows great quality and personality of their own.
+The Fins Bois – literally ‘fine woods’ – covers many different soil types including clay, stone, and a few patches of the superior chalk soils found closer to Cognac itself.
+While most of the light Fins Boise eau-de-vie is used to provide length and fruitiness to blends, much of the spirit which originates from the chalky areas shows great quality and personality of its own.

-The largest of all the Cognac Terroirs, the Bons Bois contains diverse conditions ranging from sandy to rocky, with small pockets of the valuable chalk soils.
+The largest of all the Cognac Terroirs, the Bons Bois contains diverse conditions ranging from sandy to rocky, with small pockets of valuable chalk soils.
 As it forms a belt around the central region, this area also sees a variety of climatic conditions with greater influence from the ocean air in the west.
-Though mostly overlooked by the larger companies, some smaller houses release Cognac that showcases the Bon Bois’ diversity and potential.
+Though mostly overlooked by the larger companies, some smaller houses release Cognac that showcases the diversity and potential of the Bon Bois.